asimkhan8107/APB/README.md

                   - PSTRB

 EXIT from ACCESS state is controlled by the PREADY signal from the completer.
-- If the PREADY is held LOW by the Completer, then the interface remains in thr ACCESS state.
+- If the PREADY is held LOW by the Completer, then the interface remains in the ACCESS state.
 - If the PREADY is driven HIGH by the Completer, then the ACCESS state is exited and the bus returns to the IDLE state if no more transaction are required.
-Alternatively, the bus moves directlt to the SETUP state if another transfer follows.
+Alternatively, the bus moves directly to the SETUP state if another transfer follows.

 # Transfer